 What is a JBSP mortgage?

-It’s a mortgage that is being increasingly utilised by lenders that means an applicant with a lower salary can get support from someone, usually a family member (depending on lender), to apply for a mortgage.
+A joint borrower sole proprietor mortgage allows an applicant with a lower salary (usually a first time buyer) to get support from someone, usually a family member, to apply for a mortgage.
 The applicant that is supporting the purchase will not be named on the deeds to the property and means that, as a non-legal owner, they won’t be able to be entitled to any gain in the property – be that via rental yield or property value.

 If, as can be the case, the relationship between the two parties breaks down, it could be difficult for the non-legal owner to have their name removed from the mortgage.
 As it’s a JBSP mortgage, it is unlikely that the legal owner can afford the mortgage on their own, meaning that the non-legal owner could be faced with a lengthy and costly legal battle.